JHexaa/hello-word/README.md

 Im new in this word, hope you like my job.

-Im learning python and html
+Im learning JS an aws